Size of the largest sum-free subset of $[n]^3$ and $[n]^4$: Introduction

-It is conjectured that $c_d = c_d^*$, meaning that $S_d^*$ is asymptotically the largest sum-free subset of $[n]^d$.
+Observe that $S_{d,n}^*$ is a sum-free set with asymptotic density $c_d^*$.
+Hence, $c_d \geq c_d^*$.
+It is conjectured that $c_d = c_d^*$, meaning that $S_{d,n}^*$ is asymptotically the largest sum-free subset of $[n]^d$.
+Because of this simple lower bound, the heart of the problem lies in the upper bound $c_d \leq c_d^*$.

-For $d=1$, optimizing \cref{eq:def-ud-cd*} gives $u_1=1/2$, so $c_1\geq c_1^*=1/2$.
+For $d=1$, we have $u_1^*=1/2$, so $c_1\geq c_1^*=1/2$.
 The corresponding upper bound follows from a straightforward argument pairing elements that sum to the maximum of the set.

-For $d=2$, optimizing \cref{eq:def-ud-cd*} gives $u_2=4/5$, so $c_2\geq c_2^*=3/5$.
+For $d=2$, we have $u_2^*=4/5$, so $c_2\geq c_2^*=3/5$.
 Recently, Elsholtz and Rackham \cite{ER17} provided the matching upper bound through detailed analysis of the upper convex hull of a sum-free set.
 Liu, Wang, Wilkes, and Yang \cite{LWWY23} established the stability of this maximum.
 However, extending these geometric methods to higher dimensions is intractable due to increasing complexity.